Azuro-protocol/LiquidityTree/README.md

 # Segment tree project

-This project demonstrates "segment tree" approach for accounting additions and withdrawals liquidity and fair profit/loose distribution for bet (stake) protocol
+This project demonstrates the "segment tree" approach for accounting additions and withdrawals liquidity and fair profit/loose distribution for bet (stake) protocol

 ## General concept
-Segment tree is a data structure that allows efficiently find and change amounts in elements of the segment.
+A segment tree is a data structure that allows efficient finding and changing amounts in elements of the segment.
-The segment tree is used to account of provided liquidity.
+The segment tree is used to account for provided liquidity.
 Each deposit is represented as a separate "leaf" element on the segment tree.
 Leaves are the outermost elements in the segment tree.